Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Here is a look at Ally’s most popular account types.

-Interest Checking is a mostly fee-free checking account that earns interest at a tiered rate depending on your balance.
+The Ally Bank Spending Account is a mostly fee-free checking account that earns interest at a tiered rate, depending on your balance.

-Ally also waives fees on other actions that traditionally come with them, like ACH transfers, statement copies, incoming wires, and cashier’s checks.
+Ally also doesn’t charge fees on other actions that most banks do, like ACH transfers, statement copies, incoming wires, and cashier’s checks.

 The biggest downside of the account is that without ATMs or physical branches, you can’t deposit cash.
 This is a common drawback of online banking.